Interpretable AI for relating brain structural and functional connectomes: Materials and Methods

 \subsection{The Structural and Functional Graph Auto-Encoder}

 We propose the \textbf{St}ructural \textbf{a}nd \textbf{F}unctional \textbf{G}raph \textbf{A}u\textbf{t}o-\textbf{E}ncoder (Staf-GATE).
-Staf-GATE consists of 3 main parts: encoder, decoder, and predictive decoder.
-The encoder maps the structural connectome (SC) input, $A_i$, to latent parameters, $\mu_i$ and $\sigma_i^2$.
+Staf-GATE consists of 3 main parts: encoder, decoder, and predictive generator.
+The encoder maps the structural connectome (SC) input, $A_i$, to latent parameters, $\mu_i$ and $\sigma_i^2$, for subject $i$.
 A random sample of latent variable $z_i$ from $N(\mu_i, \sigma_i^2)$ is fed into the decoder to generate a sample of $\hat{A_i}$.
-The predictive decoder uses the same latent variable sample $z_i$ to generate the functional connectome (FC) output, $\hat{B_i}$.
+The predictive generator uses the same latent variable sample $z_i$ to generate the functional connectome (FC) output, $\hat{B_i}$, trying to predict the empirical FC $B_i$.
 The structure of Staf-GATE is presented in Figure \ref{fig:Staf-GATE}.
-We denote the encoder as $f$, the decoder as $g$, and the predictive decoder as $d$.
+We denote the encoder as $f$, the decoder as $g$, and the predictive generator as $d$.

-We will next develop generative models for the decoders to flexibly model the sparse SC and dense FC.
-After specifying the generative model for SC and FC, we will then derive the Evidence Lower Bound (ELBO) that approximates the joint SC, FC likelihood for training Staf-GATE through variational inference.
+We will next develop generative models for the decoders(generators) to model the sparse SC and dense FC flexibly.
+Once the generative models for SC and FC are defined, our next step involves calculating the Evidence Lower Bound (ELBO) to approximate the joint likelihood of SC and FC.
+This approximation is crucial for training Staf-GATE through variational inference.
+It's important to highlight that the methodologies employed in Staf-GATE are influenced by a variety of related studies.
+For a comprehensive discussion on these connections, please refer to Supplement \ref{appendix:connections}, which has been provided to keep the main paper succinct.